-EA and Ascendant Studios were kind enough to provide me with an early access code to Immortals of Aveum.
-I was able to play the game for over 20 hours and still haven’t completed the main story campaign.
-I will note that I was on a completionist run instead of rushing my way to the end.
+EA and Ascendant Studios were kind enough to provide me with an early access code to Immortals of Aveum as they saw I was already making quality content about their game ahead of the game’s release.

 In the Beginning

-You play as Jak in Immortals of Aveum and at the start of the game, you don’t have any significant magical powers.
+You play as Jak in Immortals of Aveum and initially, you don’t have any significant magical powers.
 The story picks up where you and your friends are basically living off scraps or stealing to keep your head above the water.

 However, due to an impactful moment in Jak’s life that you get to play through, he gains the ability to use all 3 colors of magic.
 While his powers were untamed, it did feel empowering to me to unleash the destructive magic.